-The only bet you can Buy in Craps is a Place Bet.
-When you Buy a Place Bet you are paying a commission on the amount of the Place Bet in order to get paid True Odds.
-Just like Place Bets, the number you Buy must be rolled before a 7 in order to win.
+The only bet you can Buy in Craps is a Place bet.
+You are paying a commission on the amount of the Place bet in order to get paid True Odds.
+Just like Place bets, the number you Buy must be rolled before a 7 in order to win.
 If a 7 is rolled before the number you bought then it loses.
-Buy Bets are not contract bets.

 Placement of a Buy Bet

-Just like Place bets, you make a Buy bet by putting your money in the Come area and telling the dealer you are going to Buy the Point.
-The Buy bet gets put on the inside of the box to differentiate it from a Place bet and will put a lammer that has “BUY” written on it to signify it has been bought.
+The Buy bet gets put on the inside of the box to differentiate it from a Place bet and will put a lammer that has BUY written on it to signify it has been bought.

 Buying the 5, 6, 8, and 9

-When you buy a Point, you are paying a 5% commission to change your payment from Place Bet Odds to True Odds.
-The difference from Place Bet Odds to True Odds when buying the 5, 6, 8 or 9 are so small that the 5% commission you are paying could lose you money.
+The difference from Place bet odds to true odds when buying the 5, 6, 8 or 9 are so small that the 5% commission you are paying could lose you money.
 Seasoned players will only buy the 4 or 10.

-It makes sense to buy the 4 or 10 once you decide to bet $20 or more on either one.
-It will cost you $1 to do so and you will profit more because of it.
-If you Place the 4 or 10 for $20 and it hits, it will pay $9 for every $5 or $36.
-If you decide to buy the 4 or 10 for $20 you will pay $1 commission.
-When it hits it will pay $2 for every $1 (True Odds) or $40.
-For the $1 in commission, you get paid an extra $4.
+Buying the 4 or 10 is worth the cost of commission. $1 for a $20 Buy on the 10 nets you $40 instead of $36.
+You get 4:1 on that dollar but then must still pay another $1 vig to keep it up to win again.
 When you want to Buy the 4 and 10 at the same time, the dealer will add up the total of the two bets to determine the commission.
-I.e. If you wanted to buy the 4 and 10 for $50 each you would think “I need to pay $2 for the 4 and another $2 for the 10” but you don’t think of them as separate bets.
+E.g. If you wanted to buy the 4 and 10 for $50 each you would think “I need to pay $2 for the 4 and another $2 for the 10” but you don’t think of them as separate bets.
 You have a total of $100 in action, which is $5 commission.

 Buy the 10 for $75